Lullabot/cmc/README.md

 ## Best Practices

-1. Enable "Strict" mode during development to catch cache tag issues early
+1. Enable "Strict" mode during development to catch cache tag issues early.
-2. Use "Display errors" mode on staging environments for visual feedback
+2. Use "Display errors" mode on staging environments for visual feedback or to use tools such as VisualDiff tests.
-3. Disable the module in production environments
+3. Never enable the module in production environments.
-4. Consider excluding admin pages if you're only concerned with front-end caching
+4. Consider excluding admin pages to avoid unrelated issues when developing the front-end theme.

 ## Coding Standards